egonozer/Spine/README.md

 /home/seqs/LESB58.gbk   LESB58  gbk
 ```

-The third column (fasta or gbk) is optional, but should be given if your sequence files end with suffixes other than ".fasta" or ".gbk".
+The third column (fasta, gbk, or comb) is optional, but should be given if your sequence files end with suffixes other than ".fasta" or ".gbk", or if you are providing sequences with gff3 annotation files, i.e. comb(ined).

 If you have genomes spread across multiple files (i.e. chromosomes and/or plasmids), these can be combined by either concatenating the files into one:
 ```